iagolops/IC_Photo-z/README.md

 * iago/Test_plots
 Contains a replication of plots from TPz paper.

+*iago/ml_analyses/samples/phot_sample_weighting_*
+Photometric data downloaded to weighting.
+Each data has the cuts used in spectroscopic associated.

 * iago/ml_analyses/Sanchez_data
 Contains the data used to try to replicate Sanchez's paper results.